Ease the burn before it erupts

 Ignoring your heartburn and the damage being done to the esophagus can have permanent consequences, including increasing your risk for cancer, Dr. Cline explains.

-Once or twice a week is OK to treat at home, but if it’s more than that, see a doctor, he says.
+Once or twice a week is OK to treat at home, but if it’s more than that, see a provider, he says.
 They may recommend a higher level of medication than antacids, including antihistamines like Pepcid or a proton pump inhibitor like Prilosec or Nexium.

 If your condition persists or gets worse after all treatment and lifestyle changes have been exhausted, expect to be referred to a specialist, Dr. Cline adds.